-through Yellowstone, and double room with bath at Antlers and Brown Palace Hotels.
-Rates "Hotel Way" \$6.50 higher.
+The above rates, shown with and without rail fare of \$46.95 from Chicago, are based on the "Hotel Way" through Yellowstone, and double room with bath at Antlers and Brown Palace Hotels.
+Rates "Lodge Way" \$2.00 less.
 For rates from other points (east of Chicago) add rail fare from home station to amount shown "Without Rail Ticket."